-Snap has wrapped up its Partner Summit keynote, where it announced several new features for Snapchat as well as platform updates, partnership deals, and new integration efforts.
-Everything from AR to wellbeing was touched upon during the event.
-Here's a recap of all the announcements that matter, including an explanation of everything new coming to the Snapchat mobile app.
+(Pocket-lint) - Snap recently wrapped up its Partner Summit keynote, where it announced several new features for Snapchat as well as platform updates, partnership deals, and new integration efforts.
+Everything from AR to wellbeing was touched upon.
+Here's a recap of all the new features coming to the Snapchat.

-Snap streamed the 2020 Partner Summit on 11 June at 9:45 am PT.
+Snap streamed the 2020 Partner Summit on 11 June 2020.
 Execs from across the company showcased new product features and announced new partnerships at the only-only event.
 The second-annual summit was originally set live for early April but was postponed by the COVID-19 pandemic.
-Snap said deep-dive video breakout sessions will be publicly available after the keynote.

 What's new with Snapchat?

-Snap announced new navigation tools coming to Snap at Snap Partner Summit 2020, including an Action bar, Places in Snap Map, Topics for Our Story, and Story Replies.
-It also announced new AR experiences, such as SnapML creations for the Lens Studio, shared Local Lenses, and the ability to identify plants and more with a scan.
+Snap has announced new navigation tools are coming to Snap, including an Action bar, Places in Snap Map, Topics for Our Story, and Story Replies.
+It also promised new AR experiences, such as SnapML creations for the Lens Studio, shared Local Lenses, and the ability to identify plants and more with a scan.
 Snap also announced new Discover content and Snap Originals.

 New navigation tools

 Snap is introducing a new way to navigate Snapchat, as well as new features for the Snap Map and Stories.